ssavajols/react-github-card-course/README.md

 ### Uncontrolled components

-Uncontrolled components are components where the state can diverge from the DOM representation.
+Uncontrolled components are components where the `state` can diverge from the `DOM` representation.

-Like inputs with no value attribute set.
-The user can interact and change the input value without updating the component state.
+Like inputs with no value attribute setted.
+The user can interact and change the input value without updating the component `state`.

 ```jsx
 class MyUncontrolledComponent extends React.Component {